hyperledger/identus-cloud-agent/docs/docusaurus/credentials/revocation.md

 ## Overview

-Every credential will contain the property `credentialStatus`, which will look like this
+Every credential will contain the property `credentialStatus`, which will look like this:

 ```json
 "credentialStatus": {